syncfusion-content/windowsforms-docs/WindowsForms/ScrollersFrame/ScrollersFrame.md

 Office2016ColorSchemes
 </td>
 <td>
-Sets the office2016 color schemes for the scrollbars when VisualStyle is set to Office2016 style.
-The color schemes are Black, White, Colorful and DarkGray.
+Sets the office2016 color schemes for the scrollbars when setting the VisualStyle to Office2016 style.
+The color schemes are Black, White, Colorful, and DarkGray.
 </td>
 </tr>
 </table>